coletom22/Stereo-Visual-Odometry/README.md

 # Stereo-Visual-Odometry
-A Python implementation of a classical stereo visual odoemtry pipeline using the KITTI dataset.
+A Python implementation of a classical stereo visual odometry pipeline using the KITTI dataset.

 An article I wrote describing this system in greater depth can be found [here]()

-Stereo Visual Odometry is the process of understanding the movements of a vehicle based on images taken by cameras mounted to the car.
+Stereo Visual Odometry is the process of understanding the movements of a vehicle based on images taken by cameras mounted on the car.
 The system involves 3 key steps:
 1. Using stereo pairs of images to calculate depth
 2. Tracking features through subsequent frames
 3. Calculating the transformation from one image to the next based on the depth info + features